 Throughout the rehearsal process, the Theatri-gals devise an original theater piece based around a theme that they choose together.
 Once the theme is chosen, they work on creating characters and developing story.
 This process allows for the girls to create individualized plays based on their particular skills, life experiences and interests while allowing all girls to have featured and well-rounded roles.

-We are excited to offer this opportunity once again for the 2013-2014 year, the fifth year of the program.
+We are excited to offer this opportunity once again for the 2014-2015 year, the sixth year of the program.

 WHO: Girl Scout Juniors and Girl Scout Cadettes

 DATE: Auditions will take place on Tuesday, October 7, 2014 and Wednesday, October 15, 2014 (you only need to attend one audition date)